dayseanm04/computer-security/cryptography/OpenPuff-steganography-data-hiding/README.md

 ## Key Takeaway

 > Steganography is a technique used in both **cybersecurity defense** and **threat actor tactics**.
 Understanding how data can be hidden inside ordinary files is essential knowledge for anyone working in security, digital forensics, or threat analysis.

+## Author

+**Daysean Mensah**
+Computer Systems student with a concentration in Network & Security.
+Passionate about threat analysis, security awareness, and building practical, real-world skills through hands-on labs and projects.

+This project was completed as part of my personal cybersecurity learning journey.